Review | Kennedy Center’s ambitious ‘Cartography Project’ makes a strong showing with eight premieres

 Scott also was an understated highlight of “Mo(u)rning,” from composer B.E.
 Boykin and librettist Brittny Ray Crowell, although tenor Martin Bakari is now permanently pinned to my map.
 The piece, dedicated to 2016 Atlanta resident and police shooting victim Rayshard Brooks and inspired by his love of dance, was one of the evening’s most memorable stretches, not least of all for the uncanny lightness of Crowell’s poetry.

 The Oakland team of twin siblings Jens Ibsen and Yasmina Ibsen offered “Pretty Girl,” a powerful duo for sopranos Burton and Monroe accompanied by pianist (and Cafritz Young Artists program director) Robert Ainsley.
-A tribute to Nia West, an Oakland teenager killed by a knife-wielding man in 2018, the music washed its own mourning undertones with passages of soulful defiance.
+A tribute to Nia Wilson, an Oakland teenager killed by a knife-wielding man in 2018, the music washed its own mourning undertones with passages of soulful defiance.
 It was the evening’s hookiest offering, and somehow one of its most heartbreaking.

 The night closed with “The Burning Bush,” an opera from the Baltimore-based team of composer Jasmine Barnes and Joshua Banbury — and set in a surrealist version of that city’s long-ago vaudeville scene.
 While pianist Roderick Demmings Jr. stayed onstage to coax out the score’s precisely imagined antiquity, soprano Suzannah Waddington (as an allegorical MC) and baritone Daniel J. Smith (as a vaudevillian “invisible man”) carried the opera’s miniature acts right into the audience.
 It was a clever way of reflecting the spectacle made of violence against Black people (in this case, Freddie Gray), and inviting revision of the stories (and histories) too often consumed as entertainment.